 However, the way D90 teachers pursue this goal acknowledges that children cannot learn effectively without certain, necessary prerequisites for success.
 These include establishing safe and caring learning environments, being attuned to student needs for support, and communicating clearly that there is always an adult at school who stands “in their corner.”
 Certainly, our faculty and staff provide many other benefits for students beyond these, but they are arguably the most critical to ensure that students can achieve their best potential.
 And they are no small things.

 In the midst of this extraordinary moment in time, please join me in thanking an educator.
-Teacher Appreciation Week is May 4-8 but every week can be dedicated to teacher appreciation.
+Teacher Appreciation Week was May 4-8 but every week can be dedicated to teacher appreciation.
 Among the many other exceptional individuals in our community, they deserve the pedestal they occupy as heroes and unrivaled role models for our children.

 Ed Condon, PhD, is superintendent River Forest School District 90.